matthew-hale/pwsh-GC/README.md

 Then download/clone my repository, and Import-Module ./GuardiCoreHelper.psm1.

 ## Use
 Either use/write scripts that utilize the functions, or use them directly from the command line.
-The scripts in the repository all assume that the module file is in the same directory, and that you haven't renamed it.